ja88a/vrfs-go-merkletree/README.md

 The Verifiable Remote File Storage service aims at checking the consistency of uploaded then downloaded files, based on file hashes and their MerkleTree proofs.

-This is the mono repository for the Go-based implementation of 2 backend services and 1 CLI client.
+This is the mono repository for the Go-based implementation of 2 backend services and 1 client CLI.

 The gRPC protocol is used for optimal client-server and server-to-server communications.

+A complete docker compose setup enables an easy local build, deployment & run.

 ### Protocol Overview